 Recently, there have been inflationary price movements, which have caused the fixed income securities markets to experience heightened levels of interest volatility and liquidity risk.
-The risks associated with rising interest rates may be particularly acute in the current market environment because the Federal Reserve recently raised rates and may continue to do so.
+Monetary policy measures have in the past, and may in the future, exacerbate risks associated with rising interest rates.